Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2019-12-07-Outreachy-Day-5.md

 - I finished going through the flatpak's [Getting started](http://docs.flatpak.org/en/latest/index.html) documentation.

 - Next, I have started with [Quickstart guide for Using Meson](https://mesonbuild.com/Quick-guide.html).
-Will take some more time to finish (and understad).
+Will take some more time to finish (and understad). <!-- break -->

 ## Misc (not related to outreachy):